ichal6/atipera-assignment/README.md

 # atipera-assignment

+This project provides a REST API that retrieves non-forked repositories and their branches from the GitHub API for a given user.
-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+It's built using Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+## Features

+*   **Retrieves Non-Forked Repositories:** Fetches only non-forked repositories from GitHub for a specified username.
+*   **Fetches Branches:** Retrieves the branches for each non-forked repository, including the branch name and the SHA of the last commit.
+*   **Error Handling:** Gracefully handles 404 errors (user not found) and other client exceptions.

+## Prerequisites

+*   Java 17+
+*   Maven 3.9+

 ## Running the application in dev mode